The cobbler biscuits look familiar, but underneath is a savory vegetable blend instead of sweet fruit (photo © Go Bold With Butter).

 For The Biscuits

 1. PREHEAT oven to 400°degrees.
 Butter a 9×13 casserole dish.
 Set aside.

-2. MELT melt 4 tablespoons of butter in large nonstick skillet over medium heat.
+2. MELT melt 4 tablespoons of butter in a large nonstick skillet over medium heat.
 Add onions and cook, stirring frequently, until onions are soft.
-Raise heat to medium high and add zucchini and yellow squash.
-Stirring constantly, cook squash for 5 minutes.
+Raise heat to medium-high and add zucchini and yellow squash.
+Stirring constantly, cook the squash for 5 minutes.

 3. MAKE the biscuit dough.
-Place the self-rising flour in large bowl.
+Place the self-rising flour in a large bowl.
 Add the cayenne pepper.
-Stir until flour mixture is well blended.
-Cut cold butter into 16 pieces and add to flour mixture.
-Using pastry blender or two forks, cut butter into flour until it resembles coarse meal.
-Add grated cheese and chives to flour mixture and stir until well mixed.
+Stir until the flour mixture is well blended.
+Cut cold butter into 16 pieces and add to the flour mixture.
+Using a pastry blender or two forks, cut the butter into the flour until it resembles a coarse meal.
+Add the grated cheese and chives to the flour mixture and stir until well-mixed.

 4. MAKE a well in the center of the flour.
-Add 1-1/2 cups of buttermilk and pull the flour from sides of bowl toward the center.
-Stir until dough starts to form.
+Add 1-1/2 cups of buttermilk and pull the flour from the sides of the bowl toward the center.
+Stir until the dough starts to form.
 If the mixture seems too dry, add additional buttermilk.

-6. MIX the Parmesan cheese and flour together in small bowl.
+6. MIX the Parmesan cheese and flour together in a small bowl.
 Add the Parmesan mixture to the cooled squash mixture and stir to blend.
-Empty the squash filling into prepared casserole pan, smoothing into even layer.
+Empty the squash filling into the prepared casserole pan, smoothing it into even layer.

 7. CUT the biscuit dough into circles.
-Place the biscuits on surface of squash so that edges of biscuits are just touching each other.
+Place the biscuits on the surface of the squash so that the edges of the biscuits are just touching each other.

-9. REMOVE the casserole from oven and let cool for 10 minutes.
+9. REMOVE the casserole from the oven and let cool for 10 minutes.
 Serve.